 One of my favourite things in the gaming industry is the rivalries between mascots.
 Sam Fisher has Solid Snake, Duke Nukem has Serious Sam, Nathan Drake has Lara Croft, and, of course, Sonic has Mario.
-While their respective fan bases might get a little… passionate when you question their loyalty, the competition that these mascots create have always pushed studios to make some great games.
+While their respective fan bases might get a little… passionate when you challenge their loyalty, the competition that these mascots have created always pushed studios to make some great games.

 I therefore think Sonic has every right to star in a kart racing game even if ‘The Blue Blur’ could theoretically outrun all the karts and then some.
 To me, a Sonic kart racer is a salute towards the long-standing duel between Sega and Nintendo trying to one up each other.
 While many other kart games tend to feel like a knock-off of Mario Kart, Sega’s attempts have always felt like proper competition to Nintendo’s domination of this genre.

 The PC has criminally slim pickings when it comes to the selection of decent kart games to choose from, and Team Sonic Racing represents a great choice.
 All the benefits that Nintendo fans have been enjoying for years can be found right here.

 However, I was confused by one or two decisions made by Sumo Digital in light their previous game, Sonic & All-Stars Racing Transformed.
 When compared with its prequel, certain aspects of Team Sonic Racing just feel like a small step backwards.